Wajid1905/Flipkart_Database/README.md

    git clone https://github.com/yourusername/flipkart-sql-project.git
    ```
 2. **Set Up the Database**:
-   - Run the `schema.sql` script to set up tables and insert sample data.
+   - Run the `Flipkart_databases.sql` script to set up tables and insert sample data.

 3. **Run Queries**:
-   - Execute each query in `queries.sql` to explore and analyze the data.
+   - Execute each query in `Actual_Business_Problem.sql` to explore and analyze the data.

 ---